 We’ll do our best to improve things and get you the information you need.

 Admission to Graduate Standing - Conditionally Classified

 Students must meet the CSU requirements for admission to a master’s degree program.
 Please consult the Graduate Admissions section in this catalog for complete information.
-In addition, applicants must have earned a grade-point average of at least 3.0 in the last 60 semester units attempted.

 Graduate Standing - Classified

 Classified graduate standing requires a bachelor’s degree in Linguistics or a related field from an accredited institution with at least 3.0 GPA in the major courses provided that a minimum of 24 units of upper-division coursework is included.

 A student who has not completed the equivalent of one or more of the following courses, as determined by the Linguistics graduate adviser, must enroll in the respective prerequisite course(s).
 Such enrollment may be achieved concurrently with graduate course work in the program:

 These prerequisites must be made up with at least a 3.0 GPA in such makeup coursework.
 In the event that the student’s GPA in prerequisite Linguistics courses is less than 3.0, six to nine units of probationary, adviser-approved coursework may be assigned.
 If the GPA in these probationary courses is 3.0 or better, the student may be classified.
 Some courses taken to make up qualitative deficiencies may be credited toward the M.A. if completed with a “B” (3.0) or better, and if applicable to the student’s particular study plan.
 Courses taken to remove quantitative deficiencies may not be applied to the M.A. program.